 Upcoming classes & events include:

-NOTE: In Spring 2018, I am not accepting coaching work but will be accepting a few manuscript readings as I turn my attention to completing my book project, now under contract.
+NOTE: In Summer 2018, I am not accepting coaching work but will be accepting a few manuscript readings as I turn my attention to completing my book project, now under contract.
 (Grab the slots as they become available!)
 Additionally, I will offer TWO MFA application consulting positions for the Fall of 2018.
 Thank you for your patience.

 I offer manuscript readings, structured creative coaching, and MFA application consulting.